osm-merge/osm-merge/docs/details.md

 comparing digital maps with older USGS topographical maps or USFS forest maps.

+## Rio Grande National Forest

+Often a road that branches off of a more major highway is a Spur, and includes an alpha numberic.
+Often this is the same as the suffix, for example *ref:usfs=FR 123.2B* the name might be *Black Forest Spur B*.
+In this forest none of that applies.
+Spur roads do have different reference numbers, but the name is the same on all of them.
+At least that's how it is in the data.
+It'll take a ground-truthing trip to really know.

 ## Dixie National Forest

 In the current MVUM and RoadCore datasets for this national forest,